Background

 in Azerbaijan

 The conditions of the Armenian prisoners’ detention are deeply concerning.
 Azerbaijan has neglected to provide information on the health and well-being of these individuals.
 In April 2024, following Ruben’s hunger strike, his family and international counsel learned that he was placed in a punishment cell and subject to extreme treatment that amounts to torture.
 This includes being denied access to drinking water for over two full days; deprived of sleep through light exposure; and being forced to stand for extended periods of time.
 Of particular concern, Ruben was also denied access to his lawyer and held in incommunicado detention.
-This is a horrific situation and his family remain unaware of the full extent of his resulting psychological and physical trauma.

 Rectangle-30